akashkataria766/Sky-Core/README.md

 Share feedback, opinions, and ideas that can help shape the platform.

+### 🆘 Support

+Support is available for both authenticated users and guests.

+Guest support conversations can be recovered after leaving or restarting the application, allowing users to continue an existing support conversation.

 ### ⭐ VIP Experience

 Sky Sense includes a controlled VIP membership system with additional interaction capabilities.

 VIP access is handled through an approval and access-code system rather than a conventional paid subscription.

+### 🔔 Intelligent Notifications

+Sky Sense can notify you about:

+* VIP messages
+* Admin messages
+* Support replies
+* Support requests
+* SKY responses
+* Important account events

+Notifications are designed to provide useful context rather than simply saying "New Message."

 ---